Army Junior Reserve Officer Training Corps (JROTC)

 Cadet Challenge/Physical Conditioning Training (PT) 10% of unit assessment:

 Fitness activities will be conducted every Friday or on the final day of classes for any given week.
 Cadets are required to purchase and wear the JROTC P.T.
 Uniform.
-Total cost is $15.00 - $20.00 depending on size.
+The total cost is $15.00 - $20.00, depending on size.
 PT will consist of exercises and activities that target aerobic capacity (run/walk, constant movement, etc.), abdominal strength, flexibility, upper body strength, and team building.
-The objectives are to assist cadets in establishing lifelong habits of regular physical activity, reinforce importance of team works, enhance morale and esprit, and prepare the cadet to excel on the Cadet Challenge Test.
-All cadets are required to participate in Cadet Challenge unless medically excused.
+The objectives are to assist cadets in establishing lifelong habits of regular physical activity, reinforce the importance of teamwork, enhance morale and in the Cadet Challenge Test.
+All cadets are required to participate in the Cadet Challenge unless medically excused.
 The JROTC staff will establish minimum standards for each fitness activity.
 Failure to achieve those standards will result in a grade of zero for that day.

 Leadership Lab/Projects/Battalion Activities 20% of unit assessment:

-Covers performance as a JROTC cadet in uniform to include inspections and performance as a leader/follower.
+Covers performance as a JROTC cadet in uniform includes inspections and performance as a leader/follower.
 Per program requirements, each student is required to wear his/her issued uniform at least once every week or for special events.
 The uniform is normally worn on Tuesday of each week.
 It is the responsibility of the cadet to check the unit information board for changes in the prescribed uniform and the schedule for wear.
 Failure to wear the uniform when prescribed will result in a grade of zero (0) for the uniform grade for that week.
-If a cadet fails to wear his/her uniform on Tuesday, but wears it on Wednesday (only on Wednesday) of the same week, he/she will receive a grade of 80 for that week.
-Cadets must wear their uniform properly at all times to include before and after school hours (exceptions for when engaged in other class work, such as PE, masonry, carpentry, etc.) to receive credit for that week.
+If a cadet fails to wear his/her uniform on Tuesday but wears it on Wednesday (only on Wednesday) of the same week, he/she will receive a grade of 80 for that week.
+Cadets must wear their uniform properly at all times, including before and after school hours (exceptions for when engaged in other classwork, such as PE, masonry, carpentry, etc.) to receive credit for that week.
 If the instructors discover that on a uniform day a cadet changed into or from civilian clothes during the school day without an approved exception, the cadet will receive a zero for the weekly uniform grade.
 Proper conduct/performance of drill and ceremony (in uniform or out of uniform as part of the class) and uniform inspections are part of the uniform grade.
-Students at the LET 3-4 must actively set the example in drill each week and be prepared to lead, instruct and evaluate drill on weekly bases.
+Students in LET 3-4 must actively set the example in drills each week and be prepared to lead, instruct and evaluate drills on a weekly basis.

 Portfolio Maintenance 10% of unit assessment: each cadet is required to maintain a portfolio in accordance with Cadet Command guidance.
-Requirements will be provided to the cadet in class.
+Requirements will be provided for the cadets in class.
 LET 3-4 Cadets maintain their portfolio in such a manner as to set the example for LET 1-2 Cadets.

-Make up work: It is the cadet responsibility to find out all assignments missed.
-Test and other classroom exercises must be made up in accordance with the HCHS Student Handbook (for excused absences).
+Make-up work: It is the cadet's responsibility to find out all the assignments missed.
+Tests and other classroom exercises must be made up in accordance with the HCHS Student Handbook (for excused absences).
 Failure to comply with those guidelines will result in a zero (0) for a test/class exercise grade.
-It is the student responsibility to arrange for a make-up test time or to complete make-up class exercise material.
+It is the student's responsibility to arrange for a make-up test time or to complete make-up class exercise equipment.
 The make-up testing and/or exercise completion will be done outside of class time.

 Schedule: The normal weekly schedule is outlined below.
-Note, a calendar of events and activities to include dates the cadets are scheduled to wear their uniform can be found on the cadet battalion web page.
+Note, a calendar of events and activities including dates the cadets are scheduled to wear their uniform can be found on the cadet battalion web page.